yen5004/File_Xfer/README.md

 # File_Xfer
 developer tips for cli commands

-# File xfer

-Certainly!
-Here are some alternatives to Transfer.sh that provide secure file transfers without storing files permanently:
+Some alternatives to Transfer.sh that provide secure file transfers without storing files permanently:

 1. **File.io**: File.io allows you to upload files with a specified expiration time.
 Once the file is downloaded or the time expires, the file is automatically deleted.